NarenderSD/VastraCraft/SETUP_INSTRUCTIONS.md

 3. Keep contact information updated
 4. Monitor website performance and security

-# Premium Tailoring Website – Setup Instructions
+# VastraCraft – Setup Instructions

 Welcome!
 Follow these steps to set up the project locally or for deployment.